wandb/docs/docs/guides/launch/kubernetes.md

 ## Building images in Kubernetes

 The launch agent uses [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build container images inside of k8s.
-Kaniko is a tool to build container images from a Dockerfile, inside a container or k8s cluster.
-Kaniko doesn’t depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
-This enables building container images in environments that can’t easily or securely run a Docker daemon, such as a standard k8s cluster.
+Kaniko is a tool that builds container images from a Dockerfile, inside a container or Kubernetes cluster.
+For more information about Kaniko, see the [Kaniko](https://github.com/GoogleContainerTools/kaniko) documentation.

 :::tip
 * If you want to use the Launch agent without the ability to build new images, you can use the `noop` builder type when you configure your launch agent.
 More info [here](../launch/run-agent.md#builders).